opensciencegrid/dosar/docs/DataTrieste2019/02-OurJobManager.md

 ```
 $ condor_version
-$CondorVersion: 8.6.11 May 14 2018 $
+$CondorVersion: 8.6.13 Jan 16 2019 $
-$CondorPlatform: X86_64-CentOS_6.9 $
+$CondorPlatform: X86_64-CentOS_7.6 $
 ```

 Note that the "CondorPlatform" reports the type of computer we built it on, _not_ the computer we're running on.
 It was built on CentOS_6.8, but you might notice that we're running on Scientific Linux 6.8, which is a free clone of Red Hat Enterprise Linux.

 ### Extra Tip: The OS version

 Do you know how to find the OS version?
-You can usually look in /etc/issue to find out:
+You can usually look in /etc/os-release to find out:

 ```
-$ cat /etc/issue
+$ cat /etc/os-release
-Scientific Linux release 6.10 (Carbon)
-Kernel \r on an \m
 ```

 Or you can run:

 ```
-$ lsb_release -a
+$ hostnamectl
-LSB Version:	:base-4.0-amd64:base-4.0-noarch:core-4.0-amd64:core-4.0-noarch
-Distributor ID:	Scientific
-Description:	Scientific Linux release 6.10 (Carbon)
-Release:	6.10
-Codename:	Carbon
 ```

 Where is Condor installed?